sabinomaggi/IconLiberator/README.md

 Unfortunately, as can easily be seen by inspecting the list, in many cases the icon names differ from the app names and must be found manually.
 This involves right-clicking on the application, selecting `Show Package Contents`, opening the `Contents` folder, then the `Resources` folder, and finding the correct icon file (which has a `.icns` extension).

-Please note that some apps can have several icon files within the `Resources` folder, so it may be necessary to pay some attention to finding the right icon..
+Please note that some apps can have several icon files within the `Resources` folder, so it may be necessary to pay some attention to finding the right icon.

 ### Caveats